RamiBrown/Movie-Trivia/README.md

 ## Credits

-- **Community Forums**: Valuable insights were gained from discussions on Stack Overflow.
+- **Community Forums**: Valuable insights were gained from discussions on Slack and other online communities.
+- **Icons provided** by [Font Awesome](https://fontawesome.com).
+Font Awesome offers a comprehensive collection of icons and tools to  enhance user interface and web design.

 ## Future Enhancements